JetBrains/idea-gitignore/README.md

 --------

 - Files syntax highlight
-- Gitignore templates filtering and selecting in rules generator by name and content
+- Templates filtering and selecting in rules generator by name and content
 - User custom templates
 - Show ignored files by specified Gitignore file (right-click on `.gitignore` file)
 - Create a file in the currently selected directory
 - Generate Gitignore rules basing on [GitHub's templates collection][github-gitignore]
-- Add selected file/directory to Gitignore rules from the popup menu
+- Add a selected file/directory to Gitignore rules from the popup menu
 - Suggesting `.gitignore` file creation for a new project
 - Entries inspection (duplicated, covered, unused, incorrect syntax, relative entries) with quick-fix actions
 - Comments and brackets support